fsciuti/awesome-speaker/README.md

 ## Platforms
 *Conference Managers, Call for Speakers Managers, Ticket Managers, ...*
 - [Sessionize](https://sessionize.com/) - The smart way to manage Call for Papers, Speakers and Agenda for your conference.
 Cloud based, safe and easy.
+- [Sli.do](https://www.sli.do/) - Empower your audience to ask questions, vote in polls and be a part of the discussion by using a simple Q&A and polling tool.

 ## Sharing Platforms
 *Social Networks, Sharing Platforms, ...*